dirkpetersen/hpctoys/README.md

 # hpctoys

-Tools that simplify working with an HPC cluster (Slurm, wrappers, Python, etc)
+TUI Tools and wrappers that simplify working with an HPC environment